The process starts bottom left with trees, grasses or herbs producing pollen, which become airborn.

 Step 4: Counting the pollen

 For hayfever patiënts the concentration of pollen in the air is important to know.
 Often there is a small risk of triggering the hayfever because concentrations are pretty low.
-Like when it’s raining, misty or very humid.
+Like when it’s cold, raining, misty or very humid.
 Also the level of allergenicity varies between the types of pollen.
 Birch pollen is known te be pretty notorious.
 So counting the total amount of each type of pollen is important to be able make a hayfever forecast.

 Step 5: Create an interface

 This proces results in almost real-time pollen countings which can be visualised in many ways for instance using graphs or maps on websites and apps.